mcdougallab/modeldb/README.md

 ## Deployment hints
 - be sure to turn off debugging in the settings file
-- the database needs to be writeable and it needs to be in a folder that's writeable (so not in a path that hosts the website code)
+- the sqlite3 database needs to be writeable and it needs to be in a folder that's writeable (so not in a path that hosts the website code)
+  (e.g. you might put it in /home/bitnami/db/ and modify settings.py accordingly)
 - make sure the folders with private-zips and unprocessed refs can be written to by the server
 - if you make any changes on a bitnami machine with apache setup; run `sudo /opt/bitnami/ctlscript.sh restart apache` to restart
+- wsgi.py needs the correct name of the settings module... e.g. if you put it in `Project` instead of `modeldb2020`, you should change `modeldb2020.settings` to `Project.settings`

 ## On ModelViews